geosolutions-it/scripts/README.md

-watchdog
+Scripts
 ========

-A collection of watchdog scripts used for monitoring/restart web services.
+A collection of bash script usefull for common tasks like tomcat startup or watchdog.

-See the github wiki for more info on how install and use them.
+See the wiki for more info on how to install and use them.